SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 1. have an RC account
 2. added to the reviewer pool of the portal.

+You can do so both in one go, by using "create reviewer" button on the admin reviewer page.
+This will also work for users that have already an account in the RC.

 The reviewer role does not require a full RC account, it is enough to be a limited RC user.